Neonatal Physician Assistant Program

 Those who have not taken the certification exam prior to the application deadline should include their anticipated test date on the application form.

-Application materials must be submitted, preferably via email, to Program Director Erin Keels (Erin.Keels@NationwideChildrens.org) by December 31, 2017.
+Application materials must be submitted, preferably via email, to Program Director Erin Keels at Erin.Keels@NationwideChildrens.org by July 31 (for a February start date) and December 31 (for a July state date).

 Applications may also be submitted by mail: